dshamtob/GoldScraper/README.md

 # GoldScraper
-Scrapes course data from UCSB GOLD to create a database tracking how fast courses fill up at UCSB.
+Scrapes course data from UCSB GOLD to create and update database tracking how fast courses fill up at UCSB.